sflanker/ikepono/reports/hackathon.md

 ## ML for Re-identifying Mantas

-Individual Reef Mantas (*M. alfredi*) have unigue markings.
+Individual Reef Mantas (*M. alfredi*) have unique markings.
 These markings stay consistent over the life of the ray.

 These markings can be used to identify individual mantas: